 PRE: Graduate level introductory and intermediate biostatistics (CHL 5201 and 5202 or equivalents)

-PRE or CO: Introduction to Public Health Sciences (CHL 5004) for students entering PhD program in 2006 or later.
+PRE or CO: Introduction to Public Health Sciences (CHL 5004).